Privacy policy | Racecheck

 1. How we use your personal information

-We are only allowed to use personal information about you if we have a legal basis to do so, and we are required to tell you what that legal basis is.
-We have set out in the table below: the personal information which we collect from you, how we use it, and the legal ground on which we rely when we use the personal information.
+We are only allowed to use your personal data if we have a legal basis to do so, and we are required to tell you what that legal basis is.
+We have set out in the table below: the personal data which we collect from you, how we use it, and the legal ground on which we rely when we use the personal data.

-In some circumstances we can use your personal information if it is in our legitimate interest to do so, provided that we have told you what that legitimate interest is.
-A legitimate interest is when we have a business or commercial reason to use your information which, when balanced against your rights, is justifiable.
-If we are relying on our legitimate interests, we have set that out in the table below
+In some circumstances we can use your personal data if it is in our legitimate interest to do so, provided that we have told you what that legitimate interest is.
+A legitimate interest is when we have a technical, business or commercial reason to use your information which, when balanced against your rights, is justifiable.
+If we are relying on our legitimate interests, we have set that out in the table below.

 What we use your personal information for